#01-REAL WORLD APPLICATION

 At COLBS the classroom environment changes day to day from a typical "classroom format" to an "office format", preparing students for their future professional development.

 We believe that classroom environment is one of the most important factors affecting student learning.
 Simply put, students learn better when they view the learning environment as positive and supportive (Dorman, Aldridge, & Fraser, 2006).
 A positive environment is one in which students feel a sense of belonging, trust others, and feel encouraged to tackle challenges, take risks, and ask questions (Bucholz & Sheffler, 2009).
 Such an environment provides relevant content, clear learning goals and feedback, opportunities to build social skills, and strategies to help students succeed (Weimer, 2009).

 Do not expect at Colbs Institute huge lecture halls, clasrooms with microphones, big libraries, pulpits or facilities that you find at a traditional university campus.

 On the other side, expect classrooms in U design with laptops, smartphones, wi-fi, professional behaviour and coffee vending machines.
-We rent under convenience short-term executive facilities at Bangkok University (among others) and 1st class office buildings in Bangkok financial district, where an urban living style predominates.
+We are in th eprocess of building our campus in Chiang Mai and we rent under convenience short-term executive facilities in Bangkok in 1st class office buildings.

 In our philosophy, the role of the teacher is essentially that of a facilitator.
 The students are given the autonomy, flexibility and responsibility of working together on a project.
 It is the responsibility of the student to achieve the academic goals as well to cooperate with the teacher in following the suggested plans to suceed.
 The role of the teacher is closer to the role of a leader-boss than a regular professor.